Last Updated on

 I get my husband to stand where I’d like to stand and I take a picture with him in it so that I can show him what I’m after.
 I’ll then set up the camera and get him in position so that all he needs to do is take the photo.

-With the right supplies, taking good photos of yourself is really not that hard.
+With the right supplies, figuring out how to take good pictures of yourself is really not that hard.
 You can always ask a friend to help but it’s definitely not necessary!